FatmaGad25/Bash_MySQL/README.md

 ## 6. Insert Row:
 - Restriction:
   * To Be a signed admin in **DB_admins.db** as an admin
-  * To Be the owner of the database you're creating the table in.
+  * To Be the owner of the database you're inserting the row into.
   * To not violate the primary key (checks for duplicate values)

 - Functionality: